 Firstly, fabrics are produced in rolls of fixed width.
 Since a garment involves various curved shapes, cutting fabric for a garment will inevitably result in remnants (small, odd-sized pieces of fabric that are usually discarded).
 Secondly, most fabrics today are a blend of different fibers.
 Even if they consist of a single fiber (for example, 100% cotton), they may vary in weight and weaving type.
 When it comes to clothing design, the fit of the garment is heavily dependent on the weave, the warp, and the drape of the fabric.
 In particular, the more form-fitting a design, the more crucial the fabric structure.
 For these reasons, manufacturers prefer to cut from a roll of new fabric rather than remnant fabrics.
 Ironically, it is also simpler, faster and cheaper to work with new fabric than it is to upcycle.

 As designers and producers, our role includes finding solutions to minimizing fabric waste.
-At A.Oei Studio, I've developed two upcycling methods.
-The first is a patch-working process where I recreate a new textile panel using fabric remnants.
-The second is a re-design of an existing garment.
+At A.Oei Studio, we've developed two upcycling methods: 1) patchworking fabric off-cuts and; 2) re-designing an existing garment.

 1. Artisanal Fragments

-For every 40m of fabric cut (~25 dresses), I generate 1% of usable remnants, an amount sufficient for one jacket.
-In this method, I first trim the remnants into squares or rectangles.
-Next, I sort the pieces into groups based on a color and texture scheme.
-Typically, I use a stand-out color or pattern as a design guide, followed by one to two neutral colors.
-Then I start sewing the various pieces until they form a panel large enough for a garment.
-In order to ensure a consistent drape, I match the grain line (the lengthwise direction of the fabric) of the individual remnants.
-Each time I stitch two remnant fabrics together, I immediately press the seam to prevent distortion (which tends to happen when you work with multiple pieces).
+For every 40m of fabric cut (~25 dresses), we generate 1% of usable remnants, an amount sufficient for one jacket.
+The remnants are firstly trimmed into squares or rectangles.
+Next, they are sorted into groups based on a color and texture scheme.
+Typically, a stand-out color or pattern is used as a design guide, followed by one to two neutral colors.
+Then the various pieces are sewn together until they form a panel large enough for a garment.
+In order to ensure a consistent drape, the grain line (the lengthwise direction of the fabric) of the individual remnants has to match.
+Each time two remnants are stitched together, the seam is pressed to prevent distortion.
 A one-of-a-kind garment can now be made from this panel.

 2. Regenerate